vitorkrasniqi/Implementing_ML/milestone2-report.md

 A: We can check the GitHub statistics, where we see the stars, forks and open issues.
 Good indicator of quality is the stars statistics - the more stars the package has, the better it is.

+## Splitting The Code
+Main idea for our code split: one file is only to load all the data and packages.

+Second step is to prepare our data : here we do data processing, flatten the data, normalize (we did this at once, because this is the stepped required to develop the model).

+Step 3 is just developing the model!
+Without running it.

+Then one module to compile and save, because with big data this can be time consuimg (I Guess).

+The last part ist to load data, fit the model and evaluate things!

 ## Pip Requirements File
 To prepare the pip requirements file, we first setup a virtual environment where we install all packages needed to run the code (I did it based on our documentation file).
 We then use the pip freeze command to create a text file with the package requirements to run the code, like this:
 ```sh